cat0x1f/Hugo-Octopress/README.md

 This should not be an issue anymore because the theme's minimum version of Hugo has been bumped.

-## Issues/TODO
-If you discover any issues/bugs or want new features please use the GitHub issue tracker.
-Please keep in my mind that development has not been my day job for quite a while and I may be slow in fixing things (don't be surprised if I ask you about details).

-**The css is a mess.** The CSS file is taken directly from the classic Octopress theme.
-I found it easier to just modify the templates to generate HTML code similar to Octopress' output and use the existing CSS file.
-It's bulky (around 53KBs and 2300 lines) and it probably has code for elements that are never used (also duplicates).

 ## Attribution
 * [Octopress][octopress-link] is created by [Brandon Mathis][mathis-link].